My Declaration of Independence

 On Wednesday, July 4, 2012 I not only celebrated our Declaration of Independence, I celebrated my "conscious" relationship with Nelly.

 I no longer call Nelly a brat.
-In ten short years she has gone from a brat to a happy child and GOOD_Bookwith her cooperation I was able to get out of debt, lose forty pounds and I’m enjoying my life with child-like joy!
+In ten short years she has gone from a brat to a happy child and with her cooperation I was able to get out of debt, lose forty pounds and I’m enjoying my life with child-like joy!